Chicago Tribune: 1980s–1990s

-In 1986, the Tribune announced that film critic Gene Siskel, the Tribunes best-known writer, was no longer the paper's film critic, and that his position with the paper had shifted from being that of a full-time film critic to that of a freelance contract writer who was to write about the film industry for the Sunday paper and also provide capsule film reviews for the paper's entertainment sections.

-The demotion occurred after Siskel and longtime Chicago film critic colleague Roger Ebert decided to shift the production of their weekly movie review show, then known as At the Movies with Gene Siskel and Roger Ebert and later known as Siskel & Ebert & The Movies from Tribune Entertainment to The Walt Disney Company's Buena Vista Television unit.
+In 1986, the Tribune announced that film critic Gene Siskel, its best-known film writer, had shifted from being a full-time film critic to a freelance contract writer who was to write about the film industry for the Sunday paper and provide capsule film reviews for the paper's entertainment sections.
+The demotion came after Siskel and longtime Chicago film critic colleague Roger Ebert decided to shift production of their weekly movie review show, then known as At the Movies with Gene Siskel and Roger Ebert and later as Siskel & Ebert & The Movies, from Tribune Entertainment to The Walt Disney Company's Buena Vista Television unit.
 "He has done a great job for us," editor James Squires said at the time.
 "It's a question of how much a person can do physically.
 We think you need to be a newspaper person first, and Gene Siskel has always tried to do that.
 But there comes a point when a career is so big that you can't do that."
-Siskel declined to comment on the new arrangement, but Ebert publicly criticized Siskel's Tribune bosses for punishing Siskel for taking their television program to a company other than Tribune Entertainment.
-Siskel remained in that freelance position until he died in 1999.
-He was replaced as film critic by Dave Kehr.
+Siskel declined to comment on the new arrangement, but Ebert publicly criticized Siskel's Tribune bosses for punishing Siskel for taking their TV program to a company other than Tribune Entertainment.
+Siskel remained as a freelancer until he died in 1999.
+He was replaced by film critic Dave Kehr.

 In February 1988, Tribune foreign correspondent Jonathan Broder resigned after publishing his article from February 22 that contained a number of sentences and phrases taken, without attribution, from a column written by another writer, Joel Greenberg, that had been published 10 days earlier in The Jerusalem Post.

 In August 1988, Chicago Tribune reporter Michael Coakley died at age 41 of complications from AIDS.

 In November 1992, Tribune associate subject editor Searle "Ed" Hawley was arrested by Chicago police and charged with seven counts of aggravated criminal sexual abuse for allegedly having sex with three juveniles in his home in Evanston, Illinois.
 Hawley formally resigned from the paper in early 1993, and pleaded guilty in April 1993.
-He was sentenced to 3 years in prison.
+He was sentenced to three years in prison.

 In October 1993, the Tribune fired its longtime military affairs writer, retired Marine David Evans, saying publicly that the position was being replaced by a national security writer.